jfcross4/stats/kaggle_lab.md

 * Step 7: Challenge: Grouping and summarizing!

-Time permitting, try modifying some of the code from our [movie labs earlier in the year](https://github.com/professorkalim/stats22-23/blob/main/lab5_grouping_movie_data.md) to filter, group and summarize your data in some interesting way!
+Time permitting, try modifying some of the code from that same movie plotting lab to filter, group and summarize your data in some interesting way!